Limitations on liability

 How long does seller liability survive?

-Frequency/market practice: A general survival of 18-24 months is fairly common for the business warranties.
-Tax, social security, and key warranties are commonly longer than general warranties (statute of limitations).
-Environmental warranties can survive longer—covenants for five years.
+Frequency/market practice: A general survival period of 18–24 months is fairly common for the business warranties.
+Tax, social security and key warranties are commonly longer than general warranties (statutory limitation periods).
+Environmental warranties can survive longer, and covenants for up to five years.

 Are there any common carve-outs from limitation on seller liability (e.g., fraud, tax, key warranties)?